RangerMauve/hypercore-fetch/README.md

 There are also two special events: `peer-open` which gets emitted whena new peer has connected, and `peer-remove` which gets emitted when an existing peer disconnects.

+Note that this requires the `extensionMessages: true` flag.

 ### `fetch('hyper://NAME/$/extensions/EXTENSION_NAME', {method: 'POST', body: 'Example'})`

 You can broadcast an extension message to all peers that are replicating that extension type with a `POST` to the extension's URL.

 The `body` of the request will be used as the payload.
 Please note that only utf8 encoded text is currently supported due to limitations of the event-stream encoding.

+Note that this requires the `extensionMessages: true` flag.

 ### `fetch('hyper://NAME/$/extensions/EXTENSION_NAME/REMOTE_PUBLIC_KEY', {method: 'POST', body: 'Example'})`

 You can send an extension message to a specific peer by doing a `POST` to the extension with their remote public key ID.

 The `body` of the request will be used as the payload.
 Please note that only utf8 encoded text is currently supported due to limitations of the event-stream encoding.

+Note that this requires the `extensionMessages: true` flag.